Sayan Mountains: Western Sayan

-At 92°E the Western Sayan system is pierced by the Ulug-Khem (Улуг-Хем) or Upper Yenisei River, and at 106°, at its eastern extremity, it terminates above the depression of the Selenga-Orkhon Valley.
-It stretches almost at a right angle to the Western Sayan for 650 km in a roughly northeast/southwest direction between the Shapshal Range of the Eastern Altai in the west and the Abakan Range of the Kuznetsk Alatau in the east.
+At 92°E the Western Sayan system is pierced by the Ulug-Khem (Улуг-Хем) or Upper Yenisei River, and at its eastern extremity it joins the Eastern Sayan.
+It stretches almost at a right angle to the Eastern Sayan for 650 km in a roughly northeast/southwest direction between the Shapshal Range of the Eastern Altai and the Abakan Range of the Kuznetsk Alatau in the west, and the Eastern Sayan in the east.
 From the Mongolian plateau the ascent is on the whole gentle, but from the plains of Siberia it is much steeper.
 The range includes a number of subsidiary ranges of an Alpine character, such as the Aradan, Borus, Oy, Kulumys, Mirsky, Kurtushibin, Uyuk, Sheshpir-Taiga, Ergak-Targak-Taiga, Kedran and Nazarovsky ranges.
 The most important peaks are Kyzlasov Peak (2969 m), Aradansky Peak (2456 m), Bedelig Golets (2492 m), Samzhir (2402 m), Borus (2318 m) and Zvezdny Peak (2265 m).

 Between the breach of the Yenisei and Lake Khövsgöl at 100° 30' E. the system bears also the name of Yerghik-Taiga.
 The flora is on the whole poor, although the higher regions carry good forests of larch, pine, juniper, birch, and alder, with rhododendrons and species of Berberis and Ribes.
 Lichens and mosses clothe many of the boulders that are scattered over the upper slopes.

 Eastern Sayan

-The Eastern Sayan stretches almost at a right angle to the Western Sayan for 1000 km in a northwest/southeast direction, from the Yenisei to the Angara Range.
+The Eastern Sayan stretches almost at a right angle to the Western Sayan for 1000 km in a northwest/southeast direction, from the Yenisei to the Angara Range, terminating above the depression of the Selenga-Orkhon Valley near Lake Baikal.
 Some subranges of the northwest form a system of "White Mountains" (Белогорье) or "Belki", such as Manskoye Belogorye, Kanskoye Belogorye, Kuturchinskoye Belogorye, as well as Agul Belki (Агульские Белки), with permanent snow on the peaks.
-In the central part, towards the upper reaches of the Kazyr and Kizir rivers, several ridges, such as the Kryzhin Range form a cluster culminating in the 2982 m high Grandiozny Peak, the highest point in Krasnoyarsk Krai.
+In the central part, towards the upper reaches of the Kazyr and Kizir rivers, several ridges, such as the Kryzhin Range form a cluster culminating in the 2922 m high Grandiozny Peak, the highest point in Krasnoyarsk Krai.

-To the southeast rise the highest and most remote subranges, including the Bolshoy Sayan and Kropotkin Range, as well as "Goltsy" type of mountains, such as the Tunka Goltsy, Kitoy Goltsy, Botogolsky Goltsy, among others.
-The highest point of the Eastern Sayan, as well as the highest point of the whole Sayan system, 3491 m high Mount Munku-Sardyk, is located in the range of the same name in this area.
+To the southeast rise the highest and most remote subranges, including the Bolshoy Sayan and Kropotkin Range, as well as "goltsy" type of mountains, such as the Tunka Goltsy, Kitoy Goltsy, and Botogolsky Goltsy, among others.
+The highest point of the Eastern Sayan, as well as the highest point of the whole Sayan system, 3492 m high Mount Munku-Sardyk, is located in the range of the same name in this area.
 2939 m high Pik Tofalariya is the highest point of Irkutsk Oblast.
 The mountains of the Eastern Sayan characteristically display alpine relief forms.
 In general, rivers flowing down from the ranges form gorges and there is an abundance of waterfalls in the area.